bioconda/bioconda-docs/source/developer/dockerfile-inventory.rst

+.. _dockerfile-inventory:

 Dockerfile inventory
 ====================

+.. datechanged:: 2024-03-02
+   Added section

-Docker containers are used in multiple ways by bioconda-utils.
-Broadly, we can divide them into containers used for *building* packages and containers used for the bot.
+Containers are used in multiple ways by bioconda-utils.
+Broadly, we can divide them into containers used for *building* packages, containers for *running* packages, and containers used for the bot.

+.. details:: Containers vs images

+    An image is like a static snapshot, while a container is a running instance of an image.
+A single image can be used to start multiple containers.
+Changes made to a container are not saved back to the original image used to start the container, but it is possible to make a *new* image from the latest state of a container . . . which can later be used image to start yet more containers that start from that latest state.

+.. details:: Docker, podman, buildah, OCI

+  Open Container Initiative (OCI) specification defines the format of images.
+  Buildah is a tool for creating OCI images, and podman is a tool for running them.
+Docker is a tool for both creating OCI images and running containers made from them.

 Overview of containers used in building
 ---------------------------------------

-Bioconda builds not only conda packages but also Docker containers with the package installed.
+For every recipe, Bioconda builds not only conda packages for mulitple architectures like osx, linux/amd64, linux/arm64, but also OCI images (linux/amd64, linux/arm64) with the package installed.
 Here's how it works.

 .. figure:: ../images/bioconda-containers.png